azaghal/factorio-quickbar-vertical-swap/README.md

 -   Blueprints are not swapped.
 Unfortunately, the modding API does not provide means to successfully swap blueprints in quickbars.
 -   Empty slots are not swapped with non-empty slots.
 Unfortunately, when library blueprints are placed in the quickbar, it is not possible to distinguish them from empty slots.
 Therefore the mod refuses to swap a non-empty slot with an empty slot in order to preserve library blueprint slots.
+-   When enabling swapping for only active quickbars, player has to manually match the *Interface* / *Active quickbars* value since modding API does not provide the means to retrieve number of configured active quickbars.

 Contributions